 For a standard collection of such constants, install the

+‘constants’ package.
 Install version 2.0 of this package,

-Org mode can use CDLaTeX package to efficiently enter LaTeX fragments into Org files (see CDLaTeX mode).
+Org mode can make use of the CDLaTeX package to efficiently enter LaTeX fragments into Org files.
+See CDLaTeX mode.

 Imenu creates dynamic menus based on an index of items in a file.
 Org mode supports Imenu menus.
 Enable it with a mode hook as follows:

 (add-hook 'org-mode-hook (lambda () (imenu-add-to-menubar "Imenu")))